WHAT IF

 An innovative educational program, based out of South Central Los Angeles, designed to strengthen schools and empower children to be compassionate leaders.

-BOOKS TO READ ON RELATING DECOLONIZING
+BOOKS TO READ FOR FURTHER POV

 Particularly for White Folks